10 Ways to Avoid Paying a 30% Microsoft Tax on Unified Support

 10. No accountability for missing support SLAs.

-Many companies we speak with are having to push their Microsoft account representative hard to hold their company accountable if it misses a SLA.
+Many companies we speak with are having to push their Microsoft account representative hard to hold their company accountable if it misses an SLA.
 The SLA should be financially backed to incentivize the provider.
 Aggressive SLAs are common in cloud service provider agreements – your Microsoft Unified Support contract should be no different.